KSP-CKAN/CKAN/client-spec/client-specification-v1.md

-In case of any error during an installation, the client must be able to roll back any change restoring the state of the KSP installation prior to the installation attempt.
+In case of any error during an installation, the client must be able to roll back any change restoring the state of the system prior to the installation attempt.

 Partial installations are not permitted: